Note that you can click on each object on the map to obtain details about it.

 Trail Highlights and Developments:

 - Hell's Bells in Greenwood

 - Granby Tunnel (11 km east of Eholt Station)

 - Emergency Shelter (bunks and tables) immediately south of Granby Tunnel - with fantastic views of the Granby River

 Important: You will almost certainly encounter motorized vehicles along the route, particularly ATVs and dirt bikes, which could be travelling at high speeds.
 Over the years, unregulated motorized use has degraded the trail surface along the Columbia & Western, making many areas quite challenging for hikers and cyclists.
 Users should come prepared for sandy conditions.
 Please see our equipment recommendations on the Boundary main page or even more detail on our "Equipment Tips" page of our Travel Tips.

-Important: You may encounter ticks in the tall grasses along the trail in the Eholt area.
+Important: You may encounter ticks along the trail.
 You may wish to wear long pants, tucking the bottoms into your socks while avoiding the foliage at the edges of the trail.

 Also important: You will encounter many gates along the TCT in the Boundary region.
 These gates are in place for a reason, and users should ensure to CLOSE the gates behind themselves.
 Closing the gates will ensure that livestock do not escape - preventing them from wandering to areas (such as the highways) which would be unsafe for them as well as drivers.
 The gates also prevent access of the trail by unauthorized motorized users.
 They are a small inconvenience to trail users, but they are necessary and should be respected.

 - Rec Sites and Trails BC (department of the Ministry of Forests, Lands and Natural Resource Operations).
 Trail users are encouraged to call 1-844-676-8477 if you want to report an infraction on any section of the trail.